-Comedian Munawar Faruqui’s Bengaluru show cancelled after police write to organisers
+‘Hatred won, an artist lost,’ says comedian Munawar Faruqui as his Bengaluru show gets cancelled

-The police said several organisations were opposing the comedian’s show and it could potentially disturb public peace.
+The city’s police wrote to the organisers saying that several organisations were opposing show and it could potentially disturb public peace.

-Comedian Munawar Faruqui’s show in Karnataka’s capital city Bengaluru was cancelled on Sunday after the police wrote a letter to the venue organisers advising them against hosting a show by a “controversial figure”, India Today reported.
+Comedian Munawar Faruqui’s show in Karnataka’s capital city Bengaluru was cancelled on Sunday after the police wrote a letter to the organisers advising them against hosting a show by a “controversial figure”, India Today reported.

+In an Instagram post, Faruqui suggested that he might not do any more shows.

+“I think this is the end,” he wrote.
+“My name is Munawar Faruqui and that’s been my time.
+You guys were wonderful audience.
+Goodbye, I’m done.”

-Based on a complaint filed by the son of a Bharatiya Janata Party politician, the police had detained Faruqui before he started the Indore show, as the complainant alleged that the comedian was going to make objectionable statements about Hindu gods.
-Four others were arrested along with him on the same charges.
+Based on a complaint filed by the son of a Bharatiya Janata Party politician, the police had detained Faruqui before he started the Indore show.
+He was arrested on the basis of complaints about a purported joke that he had not even made.
+The complainant had alleged that the comedian was going to make objectionable statements about Hindu gods during the show.

+In his post, Faruqui said that the show had been cancelled due to “threats of vandalism”.
+The comedian added that he had a censor certificate for the show.

+“Putting me in jail for the joke I never did to cancelling my shows, which has nothing problematic in it,” he said.
+“This is unfair.
+This show has gained so much love from people in India irrespective of their religion.”

-On Saturday, the Bengaluru Police in their letter to the organisers of Faruqui’s show stated that Faruqui had made controversial statements about deities of other religions.
+Earlier on Saturday, the Bengaluru Police in a letter to the organisers of Faruqui’s show stated that Faruqui had made controversial statements about deities of other religions.

 “There is credible information that several organisations are opposing this stand-up comedy show... this could create chaos and could disturb public peace and harmony, which may further lead to law and order problems,” the letter stated.
 “It is suggested you cancel Munawar Faruqui’s show at Good Shepherd auditorium.”